-Source: Financial statements audited by certified public accountants for the year 2022 Financial statements audited by certified public accountants for the first quarter of fiscal 2023.
+Source: Financial statements audited by certified public accountants for the year 2023 Financial statements audited by certified public accountants for the first quarter of the current year.

-- 1. Impact of interest rate changes on the Company's profit or loss and future measures. - (1) Effect on profit or loss. - The Company's bank loans are fixed-rate loans and variable-rate loans; therefore, they did not have a significant impact on the Company. - (2) Future measures in response.
+- 1. Impact of interest rate changes on the Company's profit or loss and future measures. - (1) Effect on profit or loss.

+The Company's bank loans are fixed-rate loans and variable-rate loans; therefore, they did not have a significant impact on the Company.

+(2) Future measures in response.